Abathargh/moody-go/admin_panel/README.md

 ## Navigation

-The application is presented as a single page app with four different sections that group all of the main features.
+The application is presented as a single page app with four different sections that group all the main features.

 ### Monitor